 Pro tip: pay close attention to whether the company’s values align with your own.
 If there is anything that raises your concerns, don’t be afraid to inquire about it during the screening interview.
 There is no point in interviewing further for a position in a business you don’t feel comfortable in.

-Don’t read them out loud during the actual interview.
+Don’t learn them by heart before the actual interview.
 But do prepare them to have a starting point during the actual meeting.

 Interviews can be stressful and have the tendency of getting our tongues.
 Getting your answers ready in advance and going over them a few times will make the conversation easier.